 Warranties are a form of insurance, nothing more, nothing less.

-What the additional warranty does is simply provide you insurance against failure.
-This may in part duplicate the manufacturer’s coverage and will generally extend it.
+What the additional warranty does is simply provide you with insurance against failure.
+This may in part duplicate the manufacturer’s coverage and will extend it.
 There are a few things we should know before we decide if these extended warranties are worth it.

 Extended Warranties Tend to Be Expensive

 Extended warranties tend to be expensive relative to the value of the property they are protecting.
 It isn’t uncommon for warranties to be offered at 25 to 30 percent of the cost of the new merchandise.
 Even 10 percent would be a lot.
 A quarter or even a third of the purchase cost is extremely expensive.

 Cost, however, shouldn’t be our deciding factor: Value should.

 The cost is what you pay.
 Value is what you get.
 If you get a lot, relative to the cost, then it’s good value.
 If, however, you get little relative to the cost, then there is little value.
 Or, we would say, that’s not good value.